rtcharity/resources.eahub.org/content/events/guide.md

 * Thank everyone for coming along.
 If you have a guest speaker, thank them publicly and afterwards.
 * Ask for feedback if you have chosen to do this.
 * Create anticipation for the next event.
-Even if you don’t have a fixed plan for the next event, you can let people know that there will be more events coming up.
+Even if you don’t have a detailed plan, you can let people know that there will be more events coming up.
-* Make sure everyone has a way to get involved and keep in touch in the near future.
+* Make sure everyone has a way to get involved and keep in touch.
-* Leave the venue tidy, making sure there is no belongings left behind and the venue is left in the way it should be (e.g. lights, data projector, and heating/air conditioning off).
+* Leave the venue tidy, making sure there are no belongings left behind.
+Turn off the lights, data projector, and heating or air conditioning as required.

 <a name="after"></a>

 # After the event

 * You may wish to add the people you met as Facebook friends the next day - it will make it easier to invite to future events and allows them to start conversations or ask you questions.
-* Send an email or message on social media the next day with any relevant useful information for people who attended the event, such as websites or articles that were mentioned.
+* Send an email or message on social media the next day with any relevant, useful information for people who attended the event, such as websites or articles that were mentioned.
-* You may wish to send personal emails to people if you mentioned particular articles or other people they might want to talk to.
+* Consider sending follow-up emails to people if you mentioned particular articles or other people they might want to talk to.

 <a name="reading"></a>